jayssonbf/Productiva/README.md

 	-Oracleacademy
 	-udemy

- - I'd like to express my special thanks of gratitude to one of the TA's of this course, Robert Kissinger, and one of my classmates, William Angola, who helped me and provided support in completing my project.
+ - I'd like to express my special thanks of gratitude to one of the TA's of this course, [Robert Kissinger](https://github.com/TheCatsOfUlthar), and one of my classmates, [William Angola](https://github.com/Wangola), who helped me and provided support in completing my project.
- - I would also like to extend my gratitude to my professor Vanselow for providing me with all the facilities that were required.
+ - I would also like to extend my gratitude to my professor [Vanselow](https://github.com/profvanselow) for providing me with all the facilities that were required.

-## History

 ## Key Programming Concepts Utilized